MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/03-teamfunctions.md

 The heatmaps help prioritize support investment and manage storage costs whilst highlighting low traction data assets.
 In the case of low traction dataset, Domain Ops would contact the owners to evaluate archiving options.

 >[!NOTE]
->Some Data Catalogue solutions provide heatmaps as part of there integrated solution.
+>Some Data Catalog solutions provide heatmaps as part of there integrated solution.
 However, it is possible to use other reporting tools such as PowerBI to.

 ### Domain Ops Feedback and Enhancement Loop

-The Domain ops would analyse feedback provided via a User Voice process such as a feedback portal and other channels (DL, open office hours etc.)
+The Domain ops would analyze feedback provided via a User Voice process such as a feedback portal and other channels (DL, open office hours etc.)

 Working with the business the team would identify major blockers for data options and collaborate with: